-Which industries are worst affected by the chip shortage?
+Which industries are impacted the most by the chip shortage?

 When will the semiconductor situation get better?

-The best chip stocks to buy amid the semiconductor shortage
+These are the best chip stocks to buy amid the semiconductor shortage.

 Where there's a problem, there's often opportunity.
 With semiconductor demand rising amid limited supply, chip prices are going up and boosting chipmakers' earnings.
 The rise of 5G and IoT technology should continue to fuel demand for semiconductor components.

 Some of the companies best positioned to benefit from the chip shortage and long-term semiconductor demand are TSMC, Intel, Micron, Qualcomm, Samsung, ASML, and Texas Instruments.
 TSMC, Samsung, and Intel, for example, are expanding their production capacity to meet demand.
 TSMC manufactures chips for other companies, including Qualcomm and Apple, and ASML supplies chipmaking machines.